Josuto/monguito/README.md

 Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the given `id`.
 This value wraps an actual entity or `null` in case that no entity matches the given `id`.

+> [!NOTE]
-The `Optional` type is meant to create awareness about the nullable nature of the operation result on the custom repository clients.
-This type helps client code developers to easily reason about all possible result types without having to handle slippery `null` values or exceptions (i.e., the alternatives to `Optional`), as mentioned by Joshua Bloch in his book [Effective Java](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
+> The `Optional` type is meant to create awareness about the nullable nature of the operation result on the custom repository
+> clients.
+This type helps client code developers to easily reason about all possible result types without having to handle
+> slippery `null` values or exceptions (i.e., the alternatives to `Optional`), as mentioned by Joshua Bloch in his book
+> [Effective Java](https://www.oreilly.com/library/view/effective-java-3rd/9780134686097/).
 Furthermore, the `Optional` API is quite complete and includes many elegant solutions to handle all use cases.
 Check it out!

+### `findOne`

+Returns an [`Optional`](https://github.com/bromne/typescript-optional#readme) entity matching the given `filters` parameter values.
+In case there are more than one matching entities, `findOne` returns the first entity satisfying the condition.
+The result value wraps an actual entity or `null` in case that no entity matches the given conditions.

 ### `findAll`